 4. Specify the WebLogic home directory by doing one of the following:

-- Type the number of a directory in the list and press Return. - Type e and press Return, type the full path to the WebLogic home directory that you want to use, and press Return.
+- Type the number of a directory in the list. - Type e, then type the full path to the WebLogic home directory that you want to use.

 The directory you specify must be accessible from each cluster node.